tschmutzer/kmasker/HOWTO.md

-# How to make a Kmasker Release Zip
+# How to make a Kmasker Release Zip for Linux

 ## Dependencies

-- Computer with internet access
+- Computer with internet access and POSIX compatible OS (tested with MacOS Darwin 17.7.0)
+- wget
 - Docker Installation
 - Git